anastassia-b/art-book-app/docs/README.md

 ## Minimum Viable Product

-Behance is a portfolio showcase web application inspired by Behance-- built with Ruby on Rails and React/Redux.
+Baehance is a portfolio showcase web application inspired by Behance-- built with Ruby on Rails and React/Redux.
 All MVP features will have smooth, bug-free navigation, adequate seed data and stylish CSS:

-- [ ] Hosting on Heroku
+1. Hosting on Heroku
-- [ ] Production README
+2. Production README
-- [ ] Account Management with Demo option
+3. Account Management with Demo option
-- [ ] Portfolio Viewing
+4. Portfolio Viewing
-- [ ] Explore Portfolios
+5. Explore Portfolios
-- [ ] Likes
+6. Likes
-- [ ] Comments
+7. Comments

 ## Design Docs
 * [View Wireframes][wireframes]